Byte Histogram in Python 3

 contents = fd.read()

-So much thought has gone into just two lines of Python functionality.
+A lot of thought has gone into just two lines of Python code.
 That’s what I like about the language.
-It is well designed for these purposes.
+It’s well designed for these purposes.

 Counting bytes

-Now, we are going to make use of the Counter class in the collections module.
-The Counter class allows us to easily count the occurrence of individual elements in a iterable object, such as the byte contents of a file.
+Here, we use the Counter class in the collections module.
+The Counter class counts the occurrence of unique elements in an iterable object, such as the byte contents of a file.
 Let’s get going.

 from collections import Counter